 The United States has over the years produced some of the best architects and engineers in the world.
-The brilliance of these engineers is reflected in the architectural marvels of the high-rises, monuments, highways, waterways, and, of course, suspension bridges that they have constructed/designed over the years.
+The brilliance of these engineers is reflected in the architectural marvels of the high-rises, highways, waterways, and, of course, suspension bridges that they have constructed/designed over the years.
 There are many splendid suspension bridges spread across the country.
 Here, we bring to you a list of the top ten suspension bridges in the United States by their longest spans, which means the length of the suspended roadways between the towers of the bridges.

 Though it is a long drive down the Verrazano-Narrows Bridge, but not a single moment would bore you.
 The suspension bridge runs from Staten Island to Brooklyn, boroughs in New York City, and its longest span measures 4,260 feet.
 Verrazano-Narrows Bridge offers views of the vast expanse of waters and the ships passing underneath it.
 Verrazano-Narrows Bridge was the longest bridge in the world when it was opened to the public in 1964, a title it firmly held for 17 years until it was surpassed by other bridges around the world.
 Nevertheless, Verrazano-Narrows Bridge still retains the top spot in the US.